MicrosoftDocs/xamarin-docs/docs/ios/get-started/installation/windows/introduction-to-xamarin-ios-for-visual-studio.md

 ---
 title: "Introduction to Xamarin.iOS for Visual Studio"
-description: "This article shows how to build and test Xamarin iOS applications using Visual Studio.
-It will explain how to use Visual Studio to create new iOS projects, build an iOS application, and then compile, test, and debug using a networked Mac to host Apple’s compiler and simulator, and Xamarin’s build toolchain." ms.prod: xamarin ms.assetid: bf3c779f-959f-428d-babb-428f363f7e4e ms.technology: xamarin-ios
+description: "This document describes how to build and test Xamarin.iOS applications using Visual Studio.
+It discusses creating a project, running and debugging an app, and connecting to a Mac build host from Windows." ms.prod: xamarin ms.assetid: bf3c779f-959f-428d-babb-428f363f7e4e ms.technology: xamarin-ios